Criminal Justice Administration Degree

 Criminal Justice Administration Job Description

 With a formal education under your belt, you have a variety of career options in criminal justice.
 Law enforcement and court employee positions are available at every level of government, from local to federal.
-While many local and state positions can be obtained with a two-year associate’s degree, federal law enforcement positions nearly always require a bachelor’s degree.
-Undergraduate degrees often have a major in criminal justice with a concentration in administration of justice.
-Graduate study may be particularly advantageous for supervisory roles or for roles in federal law enforcement, such as FBI agents, once you have gained field experience.
+While many local and state positions can be obtained with a two-year associate's degree, federal law enforcement positions nearly always require a bachelor's degree.
+A major in criminal justice with a concentration in the administration of justice from a four-year degree program can lead to supervisory or management roles.
+Graduate study may be particularly advantageous for advanced roles or for roles in federal law enforcement, such as FBI agents, once you have gained field experience.
 While many jobs can be found in government and law enforcement, graduates may also work in private security, research, or advocacy organizations concerned with criminal justice issues.
 Whichever path you take, a criminal justice administration degree affords you the flexibility of choosing from a number of jobs in a field that always needs new employees.

 A criminal justice administration degree may help graduates get started in a number of criminal justice related careers.
 Some examples include: